 1. Origin

-The Savannah cat breed has not been around for very long, and originated in America in the 1980s.
-Judee Frank was already breeding cats, and crossed a serval tomcat with a Siamese cat.
-On April 7, 1986 , the very first Savannah cat saw the light of day.
-It was a female cat, and was named Savannah, a reference to the serval's natural habitat.
+The Savannah cat breed is relatively new and originated in America in the 1980s.
+Judee Frank bred cats and crossed a male serval with a female Siamese.
+On April 7, 1986 , the very first Savannah cat was born.
+It was a female and was given the name Savannah, a reference to the serval's natural habitat.

 Serval